ThomasBittner1/KangarooDocumentation/kangaroo/docs/body/poseEditor2.md

 ## Useful tools
+It's a lot of tools under the **TOOLS** button.
+!!! bug "Known Bug"
+    There's one little gotcha - these buttons will only work if there's already a blendShape target on the actual blendShape node.
+    But it's an easy fix, just click the *EDIT* button and click it again to deactivate it.
+This will create an empty target on the blendShape node, and the tools under the *TOOLS* button will be happy.

 ### Multiply
 The multiply tool just multiplies by a certain value.
 In this gif we just multiplied things by 0.0 to fix some artefacts: